Golden Globes: 10 things to know, from Chadwick Boseman’s posthumous award to the Rudy Giuliani jokes

 “Our movie was just the beginning for him,” Cohen continued as he skewered the former New York City mayor, who stood by former president Donald Trump as he baselessly claimed election fraud following his loss to President Biden.
 “Rudy went on to star in a string of comedy films.
 Hits like ‘Four Seasons Landscaping,’ ‘Hair Dye Another Day’ and the courtroom drama ‘A Very Public Fart.’ ”

-Cohen wasn’t the only winner to bring up Giuliani — or his reluctant appearance in the “Borat” sequel — in a show that largely steered clear of politics.
+Cohen wasn’t the only winner to bring up Giuliani — or his appearance in the “Borat” sequel — in a show that largely steered clear of politics.

-“In my film I had to swim up from a sinking car,” Rosamund Pike noted while accepting the best supporting actress award in the category that included Bakalova.
+“In my film, I had to swim up from a sinking car,” Rosamund Pike noted while accepting the best actress award in the category that included Bakalova.
 “I think I would have rather had to do that than be in a room alone with Rudy Giuliani.”

 Even in a pandemic, the comedy bits persevered